2/19/2025

 Gustav

 Great.
 Thank you for that answer.
 And in December, you signed a collaboration agreement with a vehicle operator in the mining industry.
-So how can testing the solution outside of urban traffic benefit the company?
+So how can testing this solution outside of urban traffic benefit the company?

 speaker